The Straight Story: Casting

 For the role of Alvin Straight, producers cast their first choice, Richard Farnsworth.
 Though he was reluctant to commit to the role as he was then terminally ill with metastatic prostate cancer, he took the role out of admiration for Straight.
 Sissy Spacek, a longtime friend of Lynch's who had helped to finance his earlier film Eraserhead, was cast as Alvin's daughter, Rose.
 Harry Dean Stanton was cast as Alvin's ailing brother.

 Filming

 The Straight Story was independently shot along the actual route taken by Straight, and all scenes were shot in chronological order in the autumn of 1998.
+Alvin Straight's real-life residence was used as his home in the film and Straight's neighbors in the film were his actual neighbors.
 Lynch would later call the film "my most experimental movie".

 During production, Farnsworth's cancer had spread to his bones, but he astonished his co-workers with his tenacity during production.
 The paralysis of his legs as shown in the film was real.
-Farnsworth died by suicide the following year, at the age of 80.
+Farnsworth died by suicide on October 6, 2000, at the age of 80.

-The Straight Story was acquired by Walt Disney Pictures in the United States after a successful debut at Cannes and was given a G-rating by the MPAA (the only Lynch film to receive such a rating).
+After a successful debut at Cannes, Buena Vista Pictures Distribution acquired distribution rights to the film in the United States, Australia and Scandivanian territories, where it would be released under the Walt Disney Pictures banner, while Le Studio Canal+ and Les Films Alain Sarde would share international sales.
+It was Peter Schneider, Disney's president of production at the time, that got the idea to have the studio acquire the film after seeing it at Cannes, calling it "a beautiful movie about values, forgiveness and healing and celebrates America.
+As soon as I saw it, I knew it was a Walt Disney film."
+October Films also negotiated for the rights, but a deal never materialized.
+The film was given a G rating by the MPAA (the only Lynch film to receive such a rating).